50471736/Export_Email_Alerts/README.md

 # Export Email Alerts
 ## Purpose
-Exports all email alerts and Flow email actions to a CSV spreadsheet and emails it to current user
+Exports all email alerts and Flow email actions to a CSV spreadsheet and emails it to the current user
 ## Strategies
 - Uses REST/Tooling API to read the WorkflowAlert and Flow sObjects
 - Uses batch Apex to handle large alert volumes